tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 Here we use the `pluck :: (Token -> Maybe a) -> Parser a` function we defined previously.
 `pluck` lets us match against a certain type of token, and also extract some information about that token.
-Here this is useful, since we want to extract the string contained in a `LowerName` token.
+This is useful here, since we want to extract the string contained in a `LowerName` token.

-We can do the same trick for `UpperName`:
+We can use the same trick for `UpperName`:

 ```haskell
 upperName :: Parser TypeName